Anti-Germans (political current): Development in the 1990s

 In 1995, the fiftieth anniversary of the bombing of Dresden, anti-Germans praised the bombing on the grounds that so many of the city's civilians had supported Nazism.
 Kyle James points to this as an example of a shift towards support for the United States that became more pronounced after 9/11.
 Similar demonstrations are annually held, the slogans "Bomber Harris, do it again!" and "Deutsche Täter sind keine Opfer!" ("German perpetrators are no victims!") have become common.

-The 1999 NATO bombing of Yugoslavia was also a focus of opposition for the anti-Germans, as for most of the radical left.
-Many anti-Germans condemned the war as a repetition of the political constellation of forces during the Second World War, with the Serbs in the role of victim of German imperialism.
-Some anti-Germans thus issued a call for "unconditional" support for the regime of Slobodan Milošević.
 The reasons the German government gave to legitimize the war – from an anti-German perspective – marked a turning point in the discourse of governmental history-policy.
 The war was not justified "despite but because of Auschwitz".
 This judgment is often combined with the analysis of the genesis of a new national self as the "Aufarbeitungsweltmeister" or "Weltmeister der Vergangenheitsbewältigung" (world champion in dealing with and mastering one's own past evil deeds).

-Later Anti-German focal points included the Stop The Bomb Coalition, active in both Germany and Austria, to maintain sanctions against Iranian attempts to obtain nuclear weapons.
+Later anti-German focal points included the Stop The Bomb Coalition, active in both Germany and Austria, to maintain sanctions against Iranian attempts to obtain nuclear weapons.

+The anti-Germans (and the Deutsch-Israelische Gesellschaft) have produced many of the anti-antisemitism commissioners hired by German institutions after the 2015 European migrant crisis.

+Positions and Self-Understanding

+The anti-German current is a heterogeneous but, in key aspects, consistent political tendency within the radical left that emerged in the wake of German reunification and in response to global conflicts such as the Gulf War.
+At its ideological core lies a fundamental rejection of German nationalism, a radical critique of antisemitism, anti-Zionism, and anti-Americanism, and an unwavering solidarity with Israel as a refuge for Jewish life after the Holocaust.

+Adherents often view themselves as a continuation of the leftist tradition, particularly in addressing what they see as the failure of classical leftist movements to adequately confront and combat antisemitism.
+They criticize large parts of the radical left for supporting or excusing authoritarian or reactionary regimes under the banner of anti-imperialism.

+Typical features of Antideutsche critique include: